sitrox/rails_ops/README.md

 `authorize_model!` and `authorize_model_with_authorize_only!` (see chapter
 *Authorization* for more information on the difference between these two).

-There two methods provide a simple wrapper around `authorize!` and `authorize_only!` that casts the given model class or instance to an active record object.
+These two methods provide a simple wrapper around `authorize!` and `authorize_only!` that casts the given model class or instance to an active record object.
 This is necessary if the given model class or instance is a (possibly anonymous) extension of an active record class for certain